- Best Puffer Jackets for Fishing – Top 10 of 2023 - 29. September 2022

 - Conservation Spotlight: The River Dee - 20.
 April 2021

 Heading out to the water, everyone has his own rituals of what to bring and how to store his most important items like spare spools, tippets, fly boxes, etc.

-Personally, I try to keep my gear to a minimum as I like the freedom of movement that comes with it.
+I try to keep my gear to a minimum as I like the freedom of movement that comes with it.
 But there are days when you need a little more equipment or some food or drinks for a long day out fishing.
 That’s when a backpack can come in handy.
 Of course the big fly fishing brands all have backpack models in their range of fly fishing equipment.

 However, as I like multi-purpose items, I took a look beyond the classic fly fishing brands to discover new options for a fly fishing backpack.
 One model that I came across was the Rains Rolltop Backpack.
 Produced by the Danish street- and rainwear brand, Rains, it has a modern and sleek feel to it.
 I got it in black since I like to use it in the city as well in daily life.
 There is even a more suitable color if you want to primarily use it for fly fishing: green.

-In the next few paragraphs I want to give you an idea of what the Rains Rucksack can deliver and what it can’t.
+In the next few paragraphs I want to give you an idea of what the Rains rucksack can deliver and what it can’t.

-The Rains Backpack in black
+Rains Backpack Review:

 The Rains Rolltop Backpack has a classic minimal design.
 Its main compartment can be accessed and secured through the rolltop opening on top.
 Inside the backpack has a nice, mesh-like coating that prevents scratches to any sensitive items you might store inside.

 Besides the small front pocket that can hold your wallet, phone, keys or a fishing license, the Rains Rucksack features a slim laptop pocket that can be accessed on the side of the backpack.
 You wouldn’t even realize it if you didn’t know it was there.
 It can hold a 15” laptop.